Angel-125/Blueshift/ReleaseFolder/GameData/WildBlueIndustries/Blueshift/Readme.txt

 Changes

-- Rearranged warp engine FTL pre-flight checks to provide more accurate readings.
-- Added status texts to the warp speed harvester.
-- Fixed issue where warp engines couldn't draw their required Electric Charge "propellant" requirements.
+New Parts

+- Mk2 Bussard Collector: This collector collects particles while at warp similar to the S1 and S2 Bussard Collectors.

+- Mk2 Plasma Vent: This part vents plasma and eliminates Static Charge when Kerbal Flying Saucers is installed.
+Without it, it just looks cool.

+WBIJumpGate

+- Jumpgates will no longer automatically activate when there are only two gates in the network unless the autoActivate flag in WBIJumpGate is set.

+- Added the ability to switch vesel focus back to the source jumpgate after making the jump.
+This makes it easier to bring multiple vessels through the gate.

+WBIWarpEngine & Settings

+- Added warpEngineerSkill to the global settings.cfg file, and changed the default value for WBIWarpEngine's warpEngineerSkill to an empty value.
+If WBIWarpEngine's warpEngineerSkill is defined, then it will override the global warpEngineerSkill value.

+- Added warpSpeedBoostRank to the global settings.cfg file, and changed the default value for WBIWarpEngine's warpSpeedBoostRank to -1.
+If WBIWarpEngine's warpSpeedSkiwarpSpeedBoostRank is greater than 0, then it will override the global warpSpeedBoostRank value.

+- Added warpSpeedSkillMultiplier to the global settings.cfg file, and changed the default value for WBIWarpEngine's warpSpeedSkillMultiplier to -1.
+If WBIWarpEngine's warpSpeedSkillMultiplier is greater than 0, then it will override the global warpSpeedSkillMultiplier value.

+Fixes

+- Fixed NREs generated during part loading.
-- Fixed issue with deprecated parts causing ship loading errors.
+- Fixed texture issues with mk2 warp tech parts.
-- Fixed issue where engineers were adding way too much of a speed bonus to the warp engines (should be 1% bonus per engineering star).

 ---LICENSE---
-Art Assets, including .mu, .png, and .dds files are copyright 2021 by Michael Billard, All Rights Reserved.
+Art Assets, including .mu, .png, and .dds files are copyright 2021-2022 by Michael Billard, All Rights Reserved.

 Wild Blue Industries is trademarked by Michael Billard.
 All rights reserved.
 Note that Wild Blue Industries is a ficticious entity